 Edmund Ezra Day Professor Emeritus of Economics, Statistics and Data Science

-John M. Abowd is the Edmund Ezra Day Professor of Economics, Professor of Statistics and Information Science at Cornell University.
-On June 1, 2016 he began a three-year appointment as Associate Director for Research and Methodology and Chief Scientist at the United States Census Bureau where he leads a directorate of research centers, each devoted to domains of investigation important to the future of social and economic statistics.
+John M. Abowd is the Edmund Ezra Day Professor Emeritus of Economics, Statistics and Data Science at Cornell University.
+Since June 2016 he has served as Associate Director for Research and Methodology and Chief Scientist at the United States Census Bureau where he leads a directorate of research centers, each devoted to domains of investigation important to the future of social and economic statistics.
 He continued on the senior executive staff until July 2023.

 He is also Research Associate at the National Bureau of Economic Research (NBER, Cambridge, MA, on leave during the appointment at the Census Bureau), Research Affiliate at the Centre de Recherche en Economie et Statistique (CREST, Paris, France), Research Fellow at the Institute for Labor Economics (IZA, Bonn, Germany), and Research Fellow at IAB (Institut für Arbeitsmarkt-und Berufsforschung, Nürnberg, Germany).